tudelft3d/geogeeks/docs/writing/typst.md

     The best is to follow the [official tutorial](https://typst.app/docs/tutorial/writing-in-typst/) to start.

-    The only crucial thing missing from it is how to add references, for this we suggest you use "natbib" ([tutorial about bibliography management with natbib](https://www.overleaf.com/learn/latex/Bibliography_management_with_natbib)).
+    The only crucial thing missing from it is how to add references, for this we suggest you use LaTeX's BibTeX "natbib" ([tutorial about bibliography management with natbib](https://www.overleaf.com/learn/latex/Bibliography_management_with_natbib)).

 We provide a MSc Geomatics thesis template, where you can find a lot of examples: how to place a figure, pseudo-code, tables, etc.